Bombing of Gorky in World War II

 The bombing of Gorky by the German Luftwaffe was the most destructive attack on Soviet war production on the Eastern Front of World War II.
 It lasted intermittently from October 1941 to June 1943, with 43 raids carried out.

 The main target was the Gorky Automobile Plant (GAZ), which was manufacturing T-60 light infantry tanks.
-Defences proved inadequate, though a full-size dummy model of the main factory, and a ‘false village’ of painted images on the ground, caused some confusion to enemy pilots.
+Defences proved inadequate, though a full-size dummy model of the main factory, and a 'false village' of painted images on the ground, caused some confusion to enemy pilots.
 The whole plant was eventually destroyed, and an inquiry immediately demanded by Stalin.
 The plant was reconstructed in four months.

 Gorky is the name of Nizhny Novgorod in 1932–1990, a city located deep in European Russia.

 Background

-The destruction of Gorky's industry was in operation Barbarossa from the very beginning.
+The destruction of Gorky's industry was in Operation Barbarossa from the very beginning.
 It was one of the largest manufacturers and suppliers of weapons for the Red Army.
 Germany planned to capture and occupy the city during the second half of September 1941.
 The city was the main center of the entire Volga region and in it was concentrated the main industry and state power over the regions.
 Occupation of Gorky meant for Germany complete control over the Volga region.
 First, the Germans were to destroy the defense industry of the city - Gorky Automobile Plant, Aviation Plant Nr.
 21 "Ordzhonikidze", Krasnoe Sormovo Factory Nr.
-112 and the Dvigatel Revolyutsii Diesel Engine Plant.
+112, and the Dvigatel Revolyutsii Diesel Engine Plant.
 After the occupation of the city, the General District of Gorky (Generalbezirk Gorki) or the General District of Nizhny Novgorod (Generalbezirk Nischni Nowgorod) was to be created, included in the Reichcommissariat Moskowien.
 Gorky Machine-building Plant (All-Union Machine-building Plant Novoje Sormovo, Joseph Stalin Factory Nr.
 92, Zavod imeni Stalina, or ZiS) was planned to be converted to the production of German military equipment.

-On October 31, 1941, Stalin ordered GAZ to increase the production of T-60 tanks.
+On 31 October 1941, Joseph Stalin ordered GAZ to increase the production of T-60 tanks.

 The leadership of the city knew that Gorky could be attacked at any moment by German aviation.
 It was necessary to strengthen the city's air defense and mask factories.
 But the necessary measures were not completed.

 Nikolay Markov, commander of the Gorky Brigade Air Defense District, was appointed in October 1941.
 Arriving in Gorky, he noticed that the defense of the city was not strong enough.
 There were only about 50 antiaircraft guns and very few searchlights.